Vegetarian Baked Ziti with Cauliflower

 This version has a little sneaky vegetable action that adds nothing but delicious flavor and texture in the form of tender, creamy cauliflower.
 It doesn’t take any extra effort or dishes because you’ll add the cauliflower florets to the pasta as it boils.

-And if you’re into more sneaky vegetables, try my Sweet Potato Mac and Cheese.
+And if you’re into more veggie-packed pasta, try my Sweet Potato Mac and Cheese.

 There’s really nothing complicated about this ziti.
-It uses the world’s simplest homemade tomato sauce and just happens to hold a few servings of cauliflower which add a savory flavor and a bit of texture to balance the springy noodles.
+It uses store-bought pasta sauce and cauliflower florets which add a savory flavor and a bit of texture to balance the springy noodles.

 The thing that makes the sauce here extra rich and creamy is a tip I borrowed from Martha Stewart to fold cream cheese into the sauce.
 It’s an easy addition that adds great depth and creaminess to the dish.